Part-DB/Part-DB-server/README.md

 ## Useful console commands
 Part-DB provides some command consoles which can be invoked by `php bin/console [command]`.
 You can get help for every command with the parameter `--help`.
 Useful commands are:
-* `php bin/console app:set-password [username]`: Sets a new password for the user with the given username.
+* `php bin/console partdb:users:set-password [username]`: Sets a new password for the user with the given username.
 Useful if you forget the password to your Part-DB instance.
-* `php bin/console app:show-logs`: Show last activty log on console.
+* `php bin/console partdb:logs:show`: Show last activty log on console.
 Use `-x` options, to include extra column.
-* `php bin/console app:update-exchange-rates`: Update the exchange rates of your currencies from internet.
+* `php bin/console partdb:currencies:update-exchange-rates`: Update the exchange rates of your currencies from internet.
 Setup this to be run in a cronjob to always get up-to-date exchange rates.
  If you dont use Euro as base currency, you have to setup an fixer.io API key in `.env.local`.
-* `php bin/console app:clean-attachments`: Removes all unused files (files without an associated attachment) in attachments folder.
+* `php bin/console partdb:attachments:clean-unused`: Removes all unused files (files without an associated attachment) in attachments folder.
 Normally Part-DB should be able to delete the attachment file, if you delete the attachment, but if you have some obsolete files left over from legacy Part-DB you can remove them safely with this command.
 * `php bin/console cache:clear`: Remove and rebuild all caches.
 If you encounter some weird issues in Part-DB, it maybe helps to run this command.
 * `php bin/console doctrine:migrations:up-to-date`: Check if your database is up to date.